Compliance: Code of Conduct

 The Code addresses our position on bribery and corruption.
 It clearly states that “we conduct business fairly without accepting or offering benefits intended to improperly influence decision-making”.

 The Code is supported by our Global Policy on Financial Crime and our Global Standard on Anti-Bribery and Corruption, which emphasise that bribery, facilitation payments and hospitality where the giver is not present are always prohibited.
-For gifts, hospitality, sponsorships and charitable contributions, the policy and standard specify the correct procedures to be followed, including dealing with public officials and making entries in the gift and hospitality register.
+For gifts, hospitality, sponsorships and charitable contributions, the policy and standard specify the correct procedures to be followed, including dealing with public officials and requesting approval in the gift and hospitality register.

-Our Data Protection Compliance Framework, with global as well as local policies and standards, addresses our commitment to protecting personal data and respecting privacy rights across our operations.
+Our Data Protection Compliance Framework, with a global policy as well as local standards, addresses our commitment to protecting personal data and respecting privacy rights across our operations.
 We use internationally recognised data protection and privacy principles that ensure compliance with a complex and constantly changing set of laws and regulations, and we provide proper training and awareness sessions to our employees.
 Procedures for reporting security incidents and notifying on data breaches are established.

 We also contribute thought leadership on data protection by conducting expert sessions during insurance industry events and by hosting events through the Swiss Re Institute that look at the future of regulations, new technologies, digitalisation, cross-border data processing, big data and innovation in life and health insurance.
+We offer additional information about our global data protection and privacy approach on our public website.

-The Code draws attention to the risk of becoming unintentionally involved in money laundering and emphasises the importance of due diligence.
+The Code draws attention to the risk of becoming involved in money laundering and emphasises the importance of due diligence.

 Sustainability and human rights